awesee/leetcode/problems/valid-number/README.md

 <code>&quot;-+3&quot;</code> =&gt; <code>false</code><br />
 <code>&quot;95a54e53&quot;</code> =&gt; <code>false</code></p>

 <p><strong>Note:</strong> It is intended for the problem statement to be ambiguous.
-You should gather all requirements up front before implementing one.
+It would be best if you gathered all requirements up front before implementing one.
 However, here is a list of characters that can be in a valid decimal number:</p>

 <ul>
 	<li>Numbers 0-9</li>